open-sauced/docs/docs/community/glossary.md

 ## PR Velocity

-PR Velocity tracks how quickly PRs are being merged in by identifying the average time to completion from Pull Request.
+PR Velocity tracks how quickly Pull Requests (PRs) are being merged in by identifying the average time to completion from Pull Request.